By Arja Oomkens -

 The human dignity and future perspective of undocumented people in the Netherlands is closely linked to the trauma, stress, and anxiety they experience.
 Mental health issues that arise because of inactivity cannot be left unaddressed.
 Providing basic shelter simply is not enough, if the pressing issue of mental health because of inactivity looms ever larger.

-ASKV/Refugee support focuses on activation through education (based on personal talents) and entrepreneurial skill-development for undocumented people.
+ASKV/Refugee support provides education (based on personal talents) and entrepreneurial skill-development for undocumented people.
 There are a variety of courses to follow, such as furniture building, web-design, and hairdressing.
 As a project coordinator, I have experienced several attitudinal and behavioral changes among participants.
 For example, one student found renewed energy to start a new legal procedure for a residence permit, and another felt renewed self-confidence to start his own barber shop in his country of origin.
-If a lack of access to security and physical activities leads to anxiety, depression, and a general inability to think about the future, activation through education and entrepreneurial skill-development can increase the ability to consider the future and to get a grip on daily life.
+If a lack of access to security and physical activities leads to anxiety, depression, and a general inability to think about the future, education and entrepreneurial skill-development can increase the ability to consider the future and to get a grip on daily life.

 It is clear that the official prohibition on work and education for people over eighteen does not support return, but creates a situation in which undocumented people become stuck – exhausted by the idea that the future is unsafe and insecure.
 To protect human dignity, and to truly provide perspective for those who are stuck, like Igna and so many others in the Netherlands, their ability to actively think for themselves about their own future must be the leading principle.